 What is plastics machinery worth?

 Plastics machinery is valued under USPAP by process, size, age, condition and the resale market: injection molding presses (by clamp tonnage, control generation and screw and barrel condition), extrusion lines, blow molding, thermoforming, and the auxiliary equipment that supports them.
-Tonnage and controls lead on presses, all-electric and newer servo-hydraulic machines hold value better than older hydraulics, and auxiliaries and material-handling are valued in their own right.
-Tooling and molds are usually appraised separately from the machines.
-The premise follows the purpose.
+Tonnage and controls lead on presses: all-electric and newer servo-hydraulic machines hold value better than older hydraulics.
+Auxiliaries trade on their own market, and tooling and molds are usually appraised separately from the machines.
+Lukes & Lukes is an independent machinery and equipment appraisal firm; a NEBB-certified Machinery & Equipment Appraiser (CMEA) prepares every report, and a second principal reviews it before it leaves.

 What we appraise